gorkazl/pyGAlib/README.md

 	$ pip --help

+#### 1) The simple installation

+> **WARNING:** At this moment PyPI has the outdated version v1.1.3 of *pyGAlib*.
+I recommend installation of the latest version by using the methods 2) and 3) described below, until I can update to the new PyPI packaging and uploading system.

-**- The simple installation**: pyGAlib is registered in [PyPI](https://pypi.org/project/galib/) (the Python Packages Index), therefore installation from the terminal is straight forward. `pip` will automatically take care of the  dependencies (see the *requirements.txt* file).
+pyGAlib is registered in [PyPI](https://pypi.org/project/galib/) (the Python Packages Index), therefore installation from the terminal is straight forward. `pip` will automatically take care of the  dependencies (see the *requirements.txt* file).
 Simply type:

 	$ pip install galib